martinthomson/http-request-date/draft-thomson-httpapi-date-requests.md

 However, where the client selects a timestamp relative to its clock and the selected representation might depend on that timestamp, this correction technique might still be useful.
-A client can reattempt the request with a corrected timestamp when the `Date` header field of the response indicates a difference in clocks that might be significant.
+A client can reattempt the request with a corrected timestamp when the `Date` header field of any response indicates a difference in clocks that might affect the response.

 ## Limitations of Date Correction {#scope}